flycheck/flycheck/README.md

   This option does not affect error navigation.
 - `M-x customize-face RET flycheck-error-face`: Customize the face for error highlights.
-Inherits from `flymake-errline` by default.
+Inherits from `error` by default.
 - `M-x customize-face RET flycheck-warning-face`: Customize the face for error highlights.
-Inherits from `flymake-warnline` by default.
+Inherits from `warning` by default.

 ### Hooking